abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard, while a directory being searched and found, then the entire directory content will automatically be shown

-If this purpose is needed in another way of path described above, put -l option in order to show content of directory found by some wildcard pattern or specific depth
+If this purpose is needed in another way of path described above, put -l option in order to show first depth content of directory found in wildcard pattern or some depth searches
-To have it shown up to certain depth add the number e.g. -l3 option will show to 3 directory plies.
+To have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. -l0
-To have the found directory's content shown  entirely the number meant for it is 0.
-So be prepared if to put -l0 option, it will list entirely  the content of every found directory which could be a bit overwhelming.
+So be prepared if to put -l0 option, it would list so many content of every directory found which causes a bit messy.

 Can be limited with depth by option -1..99[-1..99] options,  e.g:
 search for only on current directory and one below it put -2